 Third, using a version control system complements the other techniques nicely, while being a great way to handle plain text files and code.
 By using version control for collaborative documents, you can avoid concurrency issues: You and someone else copy the same document to your hard disk, edit it, and then upload it.
 If you're unlucky, all the changes of one of you are overwritten by the other, without warning.
 Version control systems also keep track of who changed what, and why.

-$Version$), and "diff" tools are plentiful and free (I recommend KDiff3 or WinMerge).
+"diff" tools are plentiful and free (I recommend

 Version control also enables you to keep separate copies of the same files on several machines without having to worry about files becoming obsolete.
 This is very useful for application settings which are not stored in the registry.

 If you work in IT, there's probably a CVS or SVN server available.
 Setting up your own server can be a bit of work, but it's probably best for your personal documents.
-In any case, I recommend using TortoiseCVS or TortoiseSVN (both Windows only) to work with the repositories.
+In any case, I recommend using TortoiseCVS or TortoiseSVN (both Windows only; update: sorry, the link is dead) to work with the repositories.